 Choosing your wedding photographer is a hard task.
 Its a big investment on something that you don’t really see a return on until a month AFTER your wedding but there is so much more to it.
 While its easy to fall into the trap of thinking that its just 8 hours on one day, there is hours of emails, phone calls and timeline preparation before the wedding and then dozens of hours of editing, post production and delivery so one 8 hour wedding can end up being almost 60 hours of customised work!

 As I enter my 10th year as a wedding photographer I have to admit I’ve seen it all and I’ve also heard it all.
 I’ve had heartbreaking emails from couples that compromised on their wedding photographer and they need help with their images or want to do the day over entirely as well as hearing other couples tell me that it took months before they received their wedding photos.
-There are so many great reasons to choose your photographer and today I wanted to share with you 5 mistakes I often see people make when they choose their photographer so you can avoid making them too and rest in confidence when you book your photographer.

 A great timeframe for booking your photographer is as soon as your venue is booked, book your photographer.
 Unlike other wedding vendors, once a photographer is booked they can’t take any other bookings on your day (and sometimes on that weekend if you’re having a destination wedding!).
 A great guide is to book your photographer at least 12 months in advance so don’t hold off for too long or you might be stuck with a photographer who happens to be available rather than your first choice.